The Gospel in a Nutshell

 There are many different religions and philosophies in the world.
 Jesus never pointed people to any of them.
 He said:

 "I am the way and the truth and the life.
 No-one comes to the Father except through me. " John 14:6

 - A strange statement for a humble man to make!
 Was he arrogant? mad? evil?

 - What would you think if your local carpenter came to fix a door and said that about himself?

 - How could such a person manage to have had such an impact on history - being the cause of its division into BC and AD?

-Let's begin with a short overview of the Gospel.
+Let's begin with a short overview of the gospel (which means "good news").
 When we think of religion, one of the big questions that comes to mind is "how can I get to heaven".
 We'll deal with the matter of the existence of God and the afterlife elsewhere on the site.
 Here, we want to get right to the heart of the gospel message.